QBladeOcean/QBladeOceanDocs/docs/source/src/user/airfoil/polar_extrapolation.rst

 Dynamic Polar Sets
 ---------------------------
 In QBlade dynamic polar sets can be used to model the changing states of flow control devices, such as trailing edge flaps.
 Dynamic polar sets allow to store polars that represents a series of states.
 For example: for a flap each state would correspond to a certain flap deflection angle.
 For each state multiple polars, covering a range of Reynolds numbers, may be stored.
-A dynamic polar set can then be assigned to an active element in the Blade Design Module (see :ref:`Active Elements`).
+A dynamic polar set can then be assigned to an active element in the Blade Design Module (see :ref:`Active Blade Elements`).
 The different states can then later be switched by :ref:`Wind Turbine Controllers` or the **Actuator Control Options Panel**, see :numref:`fig-actuator-control-panel`.

 .. _fig-actuator-control-panel:
 .. figure:: actuator_control_panel.png